alxshelepenok/lumen/content/posts/introducing-space.md

 ## The Internet Is Broken

 And we need to fix it now.
 Content is becoming more and more censored, hacks are becoming more and more serious, and big tech companies and governments are spying on users, violating their privacy, and abusing their data more and more everyday.
-In the past few months alone there have been multiple platforms ([Reddit](https://www.wsws.org/en/articles/2020/07/02/redd-j02.html)) and governments ([Turkey](https://apnews.com/9abc40bdd22f6c8df763bad0b4c55924), [Hong Kong](https://fortune.com/2020/07/07/hong-kong-law-internet-freedom/)) increasing internet censorship, Twitter got [badly hacked](https://www.bbc.com/news/technology-53445090), and a [bill was introduced](https://www.cnet.com/news/republicans-push-bill-requiring-tech-companies-to-help-access-encrypted-data/) in the US that would force tech companies to unencrypt private data about users (if technically possible) and give it to the government!
+In the past few months alone there have been multiple platforms ([Reddit](https://www.wsws.org/en/articles/2020/07/02/redd-j02.html), [Youtube](https://fee.org/articles/youtube-to-ban-content-that-contradicts-who-on-covid-19-despite-the-un-agency-s-catastrophic-track-record-of-misinformation/)) and governments ([Turkey](https://apnews.com/9abc40bdd22f6c8df763bad0b4c55924), [Hong Kong](https://fortune.com/2020/07/07/hong-kong-law-internet-freedom/)) increasing internet censorship, Twitter got [badly hacked](https://www.bbc.com/news/technology-53445090), and a [bill was introduced](https://www.cnet.com/news/republicans-push-bill-requiring-tech-companies-to-help-access-encrypted-data/) in the US that would force tech companies to unencrypt private data about users (if technically possible) and give it to the government.
 The trend is frightening, especially with things like personal health, genetic and brain data on the horizon, coupled with AI, we could be headed to a real dystopia if something isn’t done about this soon.

 There’s only one possible way out of the current situation and to save the internet: distribute the web.